← All case studies

 LinkedIn engagement per post for Ross Morsali, Search & Filter Pro — stacked bar chart showing likes and comments rising from ~20 per post to 70–114 over several months

-What actually changed
+What changed

 Why the comments matter most

-That''s the shift we were after: from solid-but-forgettable updates to content the right people actually want to engage with.
+That's the shift we were after.
+From solid-but-forgettable updates to content the right people actually want to engage with.

 Ross was posting inconsistently and mostly about new product features.
 He stayed inside his comfort zone, didn't lean into his own POV, and there was no clear path connecting what he shared to who he wanted to reach.
 Engagement reflected it — flat, low, and quiet.